Paris Jardins du Trocadero Gardens

 There is one particular garden that most people will visit when they are on holiday in Paris, as it is located by the Palais de Chaillot, which in turn provides exceptional views of the Eiffel Tower across the River Seine.

-The name of Trocadero came about when King Louis XVIII wanted to commemorate the capture of the Fort of Cadiz from Spain with a monument that was named Trocadero and although this monument in Paris never materialised the name stayed with the area.
+The name of Trocadero came about when King Louis XVIII wanted to commemorate the capture of the Fort of Cadiz from Spain with a monument that was named Trocadero and although this Paris monument never materialised the name stayed with the area.

 But it was all due to the 1878 world fair that the Jardins du Trocadero Gardens came about, as this was at the time when Baron Haussmann had already been implementing drastic changes to Paris on the orders of Napoleon III.